Herbal Medicine: Dealing with Parasites in Goats and Sheep, Part 1

 Avoid using poisons as they are ineffective, and can also poison livestock and their food.

-Hang a bug light with mosquito attractant near your stables.
+Hang a bug light with a mosquito attractant near your stables.
 These will clear an area up to 1 acre in size of biting insects, so place one near the night pen to inhibit mosquitoes, biting flies, and midges.

 This is the one we use.
-Its very effective, provided that the attractant is replaced at 30 day intervals, with continuous use.
-The light bulbs have a two season lifespan with continuous 4 month useage during active mosquito season:
+It’s very effective, provided that the attractant is replaced at 30-day intervals, with continuous use.
+The light bulbs have a two-season lifespan with continuous 4-month usage during active mosquito season:

-Keep areas where your livestock loaf, clean of debris and stagnant water that are the breeding grounds of these pests.
+Keep areas where your livestock lives clean of debris and stagnant water that are the breeding grounds of these pests.
 Simply cleaning up and removing the breeding areas will cut back on the population.

 House chickens, ducks, or guinea fowl around livestock areas to clean up larvae and adult insects from your farm.
-Allow these animals to free range your livestock paddocks, when your sheep and goats are taken to pasture in the morning.
+Allow these animals to free-range in your livestock paddocks, when your sheep and goats are taken to pasture in the morning.

 Herbal remedies for parasite infestations are just part of a holistic program to keep livestock healthy, using the other complimentary actions — using a bug lamp to control mosquitoes, encouraging birds and bats to reproduce on your homestead, raising chickens, etc., will help to ensure that the herbs are effective.
 Several herbs can be used throughout the season.

 Plants from the allium family:

-Chives, Garlic, Onions, Leeks, Ramps are a first line of defense against parasites.
+Chives, Garlic, Onions, Leeks, Ramps are the first line of defence against parasites.
 The ideal is for these plants to be available in the pasture for your livestock to eat at will.
 If that’s not possible or in winter, garlic can be fed as whole cloves or crushed and fed with honey in a bread pill.
 (Bread pill: Take a slice of bread, mash it up in your fingers, mix in pulverized herbs and honey.
-Place in your animals mouth and hold the mouth shut until the pill is swallowed).
+Place in your animal’s mouth and hold the mouth shut until the pill is swallowed).